 At some point, Gertrude became extremely sick, and it was then that Campbell accused her of having suffered “an induced miscarriage” or in other words an abortion.
-This was a serious charge as Gertrude had not slept with Campbell for months and confided as much to her cousin, Lady Miles.
+This was a serious charge as Lady Colin Campbell had not slept with her husband for months and confided as much to her cousin, Lady Miles.
 It was also around this time that it dawned on Gertrude that her health problems were related to syphilis or gonorrhea or both.
 The couple continued to live together, but now Gertrude was terrified of having any sexual relations with Campbell.
-Campbell, however, had other plans.
-He tried to force sex with Gertrude, but she would not relent and held her ground, despite the fact Campbell had every right to demand she perform her wifely duties.
+He, however, had other plans.
+He tried to force sex with her, but she would not relent and held her ground, despite the fact Campbell had every right to demand she perform her wifely duties.
 This lack of sex was the reason Campbell finally threatened divorce.
 Things broke down from there, and in July 1883, Gertrude filed for a legal separation claiming cruelty and adultery by Campbell.

 Campbell responded on the 11th of September and denied that he had been cruel.
 He then became “determined to humiliate and disgrace [Gertrude] by accusing her of adultery and desertion.”
 He even went so far as to write to Lady Miles and ask her to be a witness for him in his actions against Gertrude.
 When the case went before the court in 1886, mud-slinging was the norm with both sides accusing the other of adultery or other outrageous acts.
 Campbell’s butler even testified and reported that he saw Gertrude having encounters with various men and claimed to have observed these encounters by spying through the dining room’s key hole.
 At length, Campbell’s case hinged on Gertrude’s supposed in flagrante delicto with Captain Shaw.

-In the end, Gertrude was the winner.
+In the end, Lady Colin Campbell was the winner.
 She obtained a legal separation and went on to acquire her own apartment and to have a career in journalism.
 Campbell died of pneumonia in 1895, and although Gertrude could have remarried, she never did.
 She died in 1911 at the age of 53.

 - “The Colin Campbell Divorce Case,” Gloucester Citizen, 27 November 1886, p.
 4.